 What to Eat Before a 10K Race

-Gastrointestinal distress (GI) is very common in endurance athletes and this can occur by eating too many foods that are not easily digestible.
-Focus on carbohydrates that are low in fibre and have a moderate to high-glycaemic index to avoid feelings of bloating, flatulence, stomach pains/cramps, etc. Too much fructose (fruit sugar), protein and fat before exercise and dehydration may also cause digestive discomfort.
+Gastrointestinal distress (GI) is very common in endurance athletes, and this can occur by eating too many foods that are not easily digestible.
+Focus on carbohydrates that are low in fibre and have a moderate to a high glycaemic index to avoid feelings of bloating, flatulence, stomach pains/cramps, etc. Too much fructose (fruit sugar), protein and fat before exercise and dehydration may also cause digestive discomfort.

 Avoiding gluten has become a popular fad/trend in many people of late who claim this to be healthier.
 Unless you suffer from coeliac disease, an autoimmune condition caused by a reaction to gluten, there is no need to eliminate gluten from your diet.
-Research has shown there to be no performance enhancing effects by eating a gluten-free diet in those without gluten/wheat intolerances.
-However, if you have experimented with different foods and found that eating a gluten-free diet reduces feelings of GI-distress and enhances your performance then go for it.
+Research has shown there to be no performance-enhancing effects of eating a gluten-free diet in those without gluten/wheat intolerances.
+However, if you have experimented with different foods and found that a gluten-free diet reduces feelings of GI distress and enhances your performance, then go for it.